MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <img src="https://i.imgur.com/b5coB3O.png" width="25%" />

 ### Describing Emotions
 When we describe ourselves or other people, we usually start with how we look.
 But a really good description tells how a person FEELS as well.
-This fabulous emotion wheel by Geoffrey Roberts is a great way to find some precise words to use when telling or write about a person or a character in a book.
-Print this chart and hang it on the door or the refrigerator or bathroom mirror for a week or two.
+This fabulous emotion wheel by Geoffrey Roberts is a great way to find some precise words to use when telling or writing about a person or a character in a book.
+Print this chart and hang it on the door of the refrigerator or the bathroom mirror for a week or two.

 <img src="https://i.imgur.com/tCWChf6.jpeg" width="45%" />

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMTQ1ODYxNSwtMTI5MjE3NzA3MywxNT
+eyJoaXN0b3J5IjpbLTEyOTk0MDExNTksLTEyOTIxNzcwNzMsMT
-U3OTE2ODM3LC0zMTc3NTAwMzcsODg2NDM0MDM3LDY3NDY2ODYz
+U1NzkxNjgzNywtMzE3NzUwMDM3LDg4NjQzNDAzNyw2NzQ2Njg2
-NCwtNTM2MTAxNjY1LC0yMDM4MTczMDkxLDEwMjAxNzc3MzQsND
+MzQsLTUzNjEwMTY2NSwtMjAzODE3MzA5MSwxMDIwMTc3NzM0LD
-I1MTk3MDc4LDU2MjUyMzYxMCwxODc2NzIzNDYsLTkwODYxNzAs
+QyNTE5NzA3OCw1NjI1MjM2MTAsMTg3NjcyMzQ2LC05MDg2MTcw
-LTU4MTQ3NzU5MF19
+LC01ODE0Nzc1OTBdfQ==
 -->